DrewBregman/iTwo/README.md

 To replicate:

->Download newest version of python
+>Download newest version of python, npm, and nodejs from web or microsoft store

 **in django_react app:**